 The act of grouping various objects on the basis of their common characteristics is known as classification.

-In other words, a classification analogy is where there is comparison between terms as per which group they belong.
+In other words, a classification analogy is where there is a comparison between terms as per which group they belong to.

-Let’s have a look at how one analyses, finds and solves Classification analogies.
+Let’s have a look at how one analysis, finds and solves Classification analogies.
 To explore more, click the downloadable PDF.

-In analogy we do comparison of things, and based on those objects, we analyze whether they are alike or have any similarities.
+In analogy, we do a comparison of things, and based on those objects, we analyze whether they are alike or have many similarities.

 Analogies actually embrace the comparison or conclude on basis of reasoning itself.